JustaKris/Titanic-ML-Kaggle/README.md

 ### Render Deployment

 The predictor app was deployed on render using a GitHub Workflow.
-A docker image is available as well.
+It's using a basic Rended plan so it might take up to a minute for the app to load if it hasn't been used recently.

 Render link -> [https://titanic-ml-kaggle.onrender.com](https://titanic-ml-kaggle.onrender.com)